 - Services Allowed-click the allowed services through which the manager can access the switch.
 The default option is ALL.
 Options are: - ALL-Supports all services - SNMP- SNMP (Simple Network Management Protocol) is a set of protocols for managing complex networks.
 SNMP works by sending messages, called protocol data units (PDU)s, to different parts of a network.
 SNMP-compliant devices or so called agents store data about themselves in Management Information Bases (MIB)s and return this data to the SNMP requesters. - TELNET-Telnet is a user command and an underlying TCP/IP protocol for accessing remote computers.
 Through Telnet, an administrator or another user can access someone else's computer remotely.
 On the Web, HTTP and FTP protocols allow you to request specific files from remote computers, but not to actually be logged on as a user of that computer.
 With Telnet, the user can log on as a regular user with whatever privileges you may have been granted to the specific application and data on that computer. - HTTP- HTTP (Hyper Text Transfer Protocol) is an underlying protocol used by the World Wide Web.
 HTTP defines how messages are formatted and transmitted, and what actions Web servers and browsers should take in response to various commands.
-For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web screen. - HTTPS-Another protocol for transmitting data securely over the World Wide Web is Secure HTTP (S-HTTP).
-S-HTTP is designed to transmit individual messages in a secured manner. - SSH-Secure Shell (SSH) is a program to log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another.
-It provides strong authentication and secure communications over insecure channels.
-It is a replacement for rlogin, rsh, rcp, and rdist.
-SSH protects a network from attacks such as IP spoofing, IP source routing, and DNS spoofing.
-An attacker who has managed to take over a network can only force ssh to disconnect.
+For example, when you enter a URL in your browser, this actually sends an HTTP command to the Web server directing it to fetch and transmit the requested Web screen. - HTTPS-Another protocol for transmitting data securely over the World Wide Web is Secure HTTP (S- HTTP).
+S- HTTP is designed to transmit individual messages in a secured manner.

+Fields (cont) • SSH-Secure Shell (SSH) is a program to log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another. take over a network can only force ssh to disconnect.
 He or she cannot play back the traffic or hijack the connection when encryption is enabled.

-- Add-adds and saves new configuration. - Reset-resets to default value for respective fields and discards all user inputs.
-The attributes of the default Queue Template cannot be modified. - Apply-modifies attributes and saves the changes. - Delete-deletes the selected entry.
+Buttons • Add-adds and saves new configuration.
+Reset-resets to default value for respective fields and discards all user inputs.
+The attributes of the default Queue Template cannot be modified.
+Apply-modifies attributes and saves the changes.
+Delete-deletes the selected entry.